Frequently Asked Questions about derailleur hangers

 Derailleur hangers (dropouts) generally are made from relatively soft aluminum.
 There are few ways of manufacturing them: Cast, stamp, forge or CNC machined aluminium.
 The highest quality and precision has CNC machined derailleur hangers.

-CNC machined hangers are made from higher quality aluminium mark 6061 T651.
+CNC machined sos hangers are made from higher quality aluminium mark 6061 T651.
 Bike equipped with these hangers have more precise gear shifting, looks greater and possible goes faster :).
-Find yours replacement part at Elanus Parts.
+Derailleur hanger identification at Elanus Parts is easy - find sos hanger in a minutes.

 What are rear derailleur hanger types?

 There are thousands derailleur hanger types (designs) on the market.
-Every frame manufacturer could have different dropout design for each model of frame and different hanger for same frame but manufactured on different year.
-So when searching replacement for your gear hanger you must be sure that hangers design is exactly same to original.
+Every frame manufacturer could have different sos hanger design for each model of frame and different sos hanger for same frame but manufactured on different year.
+So when search replacement for your gear hanger you must be sure that hangers design is exactly same to original.
 If still have questions or need assistance please contact us.

 There are many ways to classify types of derailleur hangers: